oceanexplains/SwiftyScience/README.md

 # SwiftyScience
  *Exploring the phone as a scientific tool*

 SwiftyScience is meant to be a one part tool and one part exploration.
-It will expedite future projects where I want to incorporate some of the features I've built in here, and will also feature tools for general work in science (leaning towards my own work), such as various calculators.
+It will expedite future projects where I want to incorporate some of the features I've built in here, and will also feature tools for general work in science (leaning towards my own work), such as various calculators and data collection interfaces.
+As the iPhone records so much health data through its own sensors and algorithms as well as through conneciton to various third oparty apps (such as electronic health records systems), it also serves as a means of consolidation of health metrics, activity, nutrition, and other data.
+I will be using this as a way to export the data to .csv fomat so that I can clean it and use it for personal ML projects.

 HealthKit Features:
 - [x] Read/Write Symptom Data